 - Patience is required: Rooting can take several weeks, so be patient and keep the rooting medium moist.
 Check for root development by gently tugging on the cuttings.
 If you feel resistance, roots have likely formed.

-For example, imagine you're taking cuttings from a beautiful 'President Lincoln' lilac.
+Here's one way to look at it: imagine you're taking cuttings from a beautiful 'President Lincoln' lilac.
 You'd select healthy, young shoots, remove the lower leaves, and dip the cut ends in rooting hormone before planting them in a peat moss and perlite mix.
 By maintaining high humidity and providing indirect light, you're creating the ideal environment for root development.

 2. Propagating Lilacs by Layering